 William Ricketts Sanctuary

-Situated in a ferny glade in the Dandenongs, William Ricketts Sanctuary is a place of beauty and tranquillity, featuring extraordinary sculptures of people and animals half-hidden in the natural environment, just waiting to be discovered.
+We thank the community for their understanding and patience while these works continue.
+For more information, please subscribe for updates here.
+Situated in a ferny glade in the Dandenongs, William Ricketts Sanctuary is a place of beauty and tranquility, featuring extraordinary sculptural forms half-hidden in the natural environment, just waiting to be discovered.

 Things to do